Autumn

 Russel P.J.
 (2003) Essential iGenetics.
 Benjamin Cummings (Pearson Education Inc.), San Francisco.
 ISBN: 0-8053-4697-X

 Excellent book on basic genetics and genetic analysis, with lots of very nice illustrations (you have seen some of them in my slides).
 Don't confuse this with other books in the iGenetics series.
-We are trying to get this ordered in the UW Bookstore, but you can also buy online from Amazon, Barnes&Noble and textbooks.com - note that if you buy this book second-hand, you won't have access to online material (e.g. animations).
+You can buy this book online from Amazon, Barnes&Noble and textbooks.com - note that if you buy this book second-hand, you won't have access to online material (e.g. animations).
 However, this is not absolutely necessary.

 Beebee T & Rowe G (2007) Introduction to Molecular Ecology.
 Second Edition.
 Oxford University Press.

-This is an excellent book, concentrating (as the title suggests) on the Molecular Ecology rather than basic genetics.
-This book covers much of what we talk about in class.
-It's relatively cheap ($ 42.75 oin Amazon) so it may be worth the investment.
-I'll probably use this one as the required textbook in years to come.
+This is an excellent book, concentrating (as the title suggests) on the ecological application of molecular genetics, rather than basic genetics.
+This book is mores uitable for students who know basic genetics, but are unfamiliar with its applicatins.
+It's relatively cheap ($ 50 on Amazon) so it may be worth the investment.
+Make sure you buy the second edition, not the first.

 Hallerman E.M. (ed) (2003) Population Genetics: Principles and Applications for Fisheries Scientists.
 American Fisheries Society, Bethesda, Maryland.